-Water Consum ption Accounting and Reporting NUMBER: 900 PAGE NO.: 2 EFFECTIVE DATE: 17 MAY 23 Account Type3 - There are six types of water service avail Standard (Water) = Standard Water Service include (treated) drinking water and does not include Fire Fire Service4 = Private Fire Service; Hydrant = Hydrant Meter Service; Hydrant meter accounted for in the Water Consumption Data Hu Wastewater = No Water (Wastewater only).
-Untreated (Water Non-Potable) = Non-Potable W water used by such accounts as golf courses.
-Water Recycled = Recycled Water Service Recycle Secondary Recycle Tertiary uding irrigation service Services and Hydrar s borrowed by contra ub (WCD Hub). nt uses. ctors are Metered Consumption Data: Storage The District stores metered water consumption data in tw and Water Consumption Data Warehouse.
-Customer Watch (CW) - A utility billing and customer informanage customer contacts, meter readings, charge calcul correspondence, equipment inventory, service orders, etc Most meters are read bimonthly except meters for large c customers which are read monthly.
-The majority of meters entered into handheld units.
-The reads are then transferred ormation application u lations, statements a ommercial and indust s are read manually a used to nd trial ind Flow Charge.
+Account Type3 - There are six types of water service available:

+- Standard (Water) = Standard Water Service including irrigation services; potable (treated) drinking water and does not include Fire Services and Hydrant uses. - Fire Service4 = Private Fire Service. - Hydrant = Hydrant Meter Service; Hydrant meters borrowed by contractors are accounted for in the Water Consumption Data Hub (WCD Hub). - Wastewater = No Water (Wastewater only). - Untreated (Water Non-Potable) = Non-Potable Water Service; untreated raw water used by such accounts as golf courses. - Water Recycled = Recycled Water Service Recycle Secondary

+Recycle Tertiary

+Metered Consumption Data: Storage

+The District stores metered water consumption data in two databases - Customer Watch and Water Consumption Data Warehouse.

+Customer Watch (CW) - A utility billing and customer information application used to manage customer contacts, meter readings, charge calculations, statements and correspondence, equipment inventory, service orders, etc.

+Most meters are read bimonthly except meters for large commercial and industrial customers which are read monthly.
+The majority of meters are read manually and entered into handheld units.
+The reads are then transferred to CW to calculate the Water Flow Charge.

 In CW, the data remain in a billing cycle format.
-CW store individual customers.
-Because of cancel rebills or delaye statement could be less or much more than the standard Managed by the Customer Information System (CIS) Cor CIS in 2011, which replaced the Customer Billing System available from September 2011 to the present. s what was charged t d reads, the billing pe billing cycle. htrol Group, CW repla to eriod on a aced the Water Consumption Data Warehouse (WCDW) - The consumption data in monthly, seasonally adjusted month accounts that have been charged in CW.
-Metered account transferred and/or converted from CW to the WCDW on the month. ly, and billing cycle fonts, both billed and ur ormats, for nbilled, are Monthly Normalized Aggregate Within the WCDW, the billing data is converted into a mont contains data from 1975 to present.
-Due to the difference data in WCDW is available about two months prior to the d es in timing of the bill current month.
-This er ling cycles, nsures that the data presented for a given month represents all of the Since 1975, the District has utilized an algorithm to redist monthly data - equally distributing the data across each r conversion can be found via the WCD Hub's Glossary pa ribute billing cycle da nonth.
-The algorithm ta into
+CW stores what was charged to individual customers.
+Because of cancel rebills or delayed reads, the billing period on a statement could be less or much more than the standard billing cycle.

+Managed by the Customer Information System (CIS) Control Group, CW replaced the CIS in 2011, which replaced the Customer Billing System in 1987.
+Data in CW is only available from September 2011 to the present.

+Water Consumption Data Warehouse (WCDW) - The database stores water consumption data in monthly, seasonally adjusted monthly, and billing cycle formats, for accounts that have been charged in CW.
+Metered accounts, both billed and unbilled, are transferred and/or converted from CW to the WCDW on the second Tuesday of every month.

+Monthly Normalized Aggregate

+Within the WCDW, the billing data is converted into a monthly format and archived.
+WCDW contains data from 1975 to present.
+Due to the differences in timing of the billing cycles, data in WCDW is available about two months prior to the current month.
+This ensures that the data presented for a given month represents all of the District's active accounts.

-(http://waterconsumptiondata/glossary.php).
+Since 1975, the District has utilized an algorithm to redistribute billing cycle data into monthly data - equally distributing the data across each month.
+The algorithm for the conversion can be found via the WCD Hub's Glossary page (http://waterconsumptiondata/glossary.php).

-3 Intertie meter data are not accounted for in the WCD Hub.
+Intertie meter data are not accounted for in the WCD Hub.

 4 It is not feasible for the District to accurately estimate a potentially significant portion of fire service consumption as fire departments are not required to report their usage to the District.